 - Schools that rely extensively on the use of digital technology using “smart learning programs” and are based on the “Ten Elements of High Quality Digital Learning;”

-- Schools that serve students with disabilities in Setting 3 in the regular classrooms using a Response to Intervention (RtI) model; and,
+- Schools that serve students with disabilities in Setting 3 in the regular classrooms using a Multi-Tiered System of Support (MTSS) model; and,

 - Models that demonstrate how schools can provide an outstanding education while at the same time demonstrate financial efficient operations.